middleman/middleman-syntax/README.md

 For more on Haml syntax, see the "Haml" section below.

-The `code` helper supports [Rouge](https://github.com/jayferd/rouge) instance formatter options such as:
+The `code` helper supports [Rouge](https://github.com/jayferd/rouge) instance formatter options.
+These override the defaults set in your `config.rb`.
+Example options include:

 * `line_numbers`
 * `start_line`